cesarguerrero1/restaurant-api/README.md

     - You can run ```npm run dev``` which will instead trigger Node to compile all of the files at runtime.
 This option uses ```nodemon``` so any changes to the codebase will automatically restart the server

-4. With that your instance should be up and running and the server can be reached at http://localhost:4000
+4. Your server should now be active and can be reached at http://localhost:4000
+    - NOTE: The application made use of the ```ruru``` library in order to give you access to a GraphiQL IDE during development.
+A picture of the IDE and some example queries can be seen below

+    - The schema should already be included in the current directory with all of the files you cloned, and if you make changes to the schema, they will be reflected anytime the server is started